home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ## Z-Wave association groups used

-An _association_ in Z-Wave terminology is when two or more Z-Wave products communicate directly with one another without the need to communicate via a hub.
-An _association group_ in Z-Wave terminology is a group of devices that are controlled from a controller device.
-Z-Wave has a range of association groups that each has different capabilities.
+An _association_ in Z-Wave terminology is when two or more Z-Wave products communicate directly.
+This enables devices to communicate with each other without the need to communicate via a hub, or to send unsolicited reports to the central hub.

+An _association group_ in Z-Wave terminology is a group of devices that another one will send commands to in certain situations.
+Association groups and their functionality are specific to the device that sends the commands.
+Refer to the device manual for details.

-In Home Assistant, only one association group is used.
-It is a group of 1 one device.
+Home Assistant, a single association group is supported:

 - **Group 1**: This is an association group that includes only one device.
 It is used to send a **Device Reset Locally Notification** after a factory reset.

-This association group is used when Home Assistant [resets the Z-Wave controller](#controller) or a Z-Wave end device.
+This association group is used when Home Assistant [resets the Z-Wave controller](#controller).